Q1. How much will the bridge cost?

 Q7.
 What about flooding?

 A: Like most state or local parks, the Island is along a natural waterway.
 While the Island will be subject to some flooding, the bridge is designed to land on the highest portion of the Island.
 While many may believe the Island floods during heavy rainfalls locally, it takes a major regional or national rainfall event to impact the Missouri River stage.
-The Island was only under water 5 times since 2000 and for a total of 22 days (that’s 0.34% of the time).
+The Island was only under water 5 times since 2000 and for a total of 22 days (that’s 0.34% of the time prior to 2019).